adamw00000/VAE-PU-OCC/README.md

 ## VAE-PU+OCC

 Main module (VAE-PU and VAE-PU+OCC) implementation is contained in `vae_pu_occ/` directory, with `model.py` containing model code and two trainer files controlling the training process.
-The implementation is based on the scripts contained in the [official repository](https://github.com/wp03052/vae-pu).
+The implementation is based on the scripts contained in the [official VAE-PU repository](https://github.com/wp03052/vae-pu).

+Implementation of the VAE-PU+OCC enhancement itself, as well as comments explaining most important points of the algorithm, can be found in `vae_pu_occ/vae_pu_occ_trainer.py` file.

 ## Results